mozilla-l10n/styleguides/Arabic_ar/README.md

     Data Access Objects (DAO)
     ActiveX data objects (ADO)

-In Swahili, many acronyms are standardized and remain untranslated.
-They are only followed by their full spelling in English if the acronym needs to be explained to Kiswahili-speaking audiences.
+In Arabic, many acronyms are standardized and remain untranslated.
+They are only followed by their full spelling in English if the acronym needs to be explained to KiArabic-speaking audiences.
 In other cases, where the acronym is rather common, adding the fully spelled out form will not add any value but only confuse users.
 In these cases, the acronym can be used on its own.

 **Example:**